Giving back: Australia’s sharing economy

 Divide and conquer

 With so many people now struggling financially due to COVID-19, acts of generosity such as this are a glint of light that shines into what has been a dark time for many.
 But Australians are well known for having each other’s backs when times get tough.
 According to SHARECITY100, a database that documents food sharing initiatives in 100 cities worldwide, Australia is right up there when it comes to altruism.
-Melbourne is ranked third in the world for food-sharing activities, with Sydney ranked at number five and Adelaide at number 13.
+Melbourne is ranked third in the world for food-sharing activities; Sydney is ranked at number five and Adelaide at number 13.

 But it’s not just about helping those in need.
 Sharing food is also a way to strengthen community ties, make urban environments more sustainable and reduce waste.

 Five years ago, Sydneysider Laurie Green found herself with an excess of tomato plants.
-She had started growing her own vegies in order to reduce her household food costs, but upon finding herself with more than her family needed, she decided to try and give some away.
+She had started growing her own vegies in order to reduce her household food costs.
+But upon finding herself with more than her family needed, she decided to try and give some away.

 “I ended up walking the streets and just giving them to people,” she says.
 “But I thought that there must be a much better, more efficient way to share food.”